ouss227T7EE/AI-Cyber-Threat-Sentinel/README.md

 ---

+## 👨‍💻 Author & Architecture
+Developed to demonstrate the critical intersection of **Economic Security and Computer Science**.
+If you encounter any issues or want to discuss the architecture, feel free to open an issue in this repository.

 ## 📝 License
 Distributed under the MIT License.
-See `LICENSE` for more information.